WeZZard/ObjCGraft/README.md

 ```

 Then, you need to implement this "aspect" on a class.
 This is recommended
-to be done in Objective-C, because you don't have to take complex
+to be done in Objective-C, because you don't have to take those complex
-compile-time resolving into consideration when coding with Objective-C.
+compile-time resolving in Swift into consideration when coding with
+Objective-C.

 MyViewController.h